This year, AdPulp.com moved away from being an ad-supported site. The site currently carries no ads at all. We are now 100% publisher supported.

 We no longer take paid posts, although the offer is there to do so literally every day.
 And we no longer place banners or text ads on the site.
 I pay for the web hosting and I give my time to this project, which is now in its 13th year.

 The big news that I’d like to share today is our decision to adopt Inkl’s micropayments platform for independent journalists and bloggers.
-From here on, I will opt to make selected posts available to all who want them for $0.10 per article.
+From here on, our posts will be tip-enabled or placed behind a pay gate.

 This is our migration to a reader-supported model.
-Given that I’m willing to share the load with you, I hope you will be willing to toss a few dimes in the AdPulp fountain.
+Given that I’m willing to share the load with you, I hope you will be willing to toss a few coins in the AdPulp fountain.

 Please sign up now.